minprog/programmeren-2/reviews/5 Mispellings/review.md

 Below, you will submit improved versions of your programs.
 These are only the "standard" editions of the problems, not the "hacker" editions.

-In addition, you will need to submit a file called **review.txt**:
+In addition, you will need to submit a file called **changes.txt**:

 - write down the names of one or more students who reviewed your code
-- describe in detail what changes you made to the problems as you submitted them earlier on
+- describe in detail what changes you made to the problems with respect to how you have submitted them earlier on

 ## Grading